Policy for Missions of Opportunity in the ESA Science Directorate

 The Science Programme is populated by different types of missions, each of which fulfil a clearly defined role:

 Medium (M-class) missions may be ESA-led or carried out with international partners.
 These provide flexibility within the programme and have an expected launch cadence of two per decade.
-Current M missions are: Solar Orbiter (M1), Euclid (M2), and PLATO (M3).
+Current M missions are: Solar Orbiter (M1), Euclid (M2), PLATO (M3), and ARIEL (M4).

 Missions of Opportunity in the ESA Science Programme

 While the L, M, and S missions provide a framework for medium to long-term planning, Missions of Opportunity provide an important element of flexibility, allowing ESA and the community to respond quickly to opportunities that arise to participate in missions from partner agencies.

 The spirit of a Mission of Opportunity is to provide a tool through which the Programme can implement a relatively small, non-enabling participation in a partner-led mission, in exchange for a clear opportunity for the broad space science community in Europe to access scientific opportunities (for example, access to data or participation in mission science teams) that would otherwise not be available to them.

 Missions of Opportunity, which have long been part of the Science Programme, have consistently demonstrated their importance as a building block of the Programme by providing valuable, high-profile opportunities to the science community.
 The current portfolio of Missions of Opportunity consists of contributions to Hinode, IRIS, Microscope, PROBA-2, PROBA-3, XRISM, ExoMars, Einstein Probe, and MMX.

 Only missions that have been fully approved by the partner agency can be eligible for a Mission of Opportunity proposal in the Science Programme.